skeeto/passphrase2pgp/README.md

     $ gpgv document.txt.sig document.txt

 ### Interacting with GnuPG

-Once your key is generated, you may want to secure it with a protection passphrase on your GnuPG keyring in order to protect it at rest:

-    $ gpg --edit-key "Real Name"
-    gpg> passwd

 Trust is stored external to keys, so imported keys are always initially untrusted.
 You will likely want to mark your newly-imported primary key